Finance Trust Bank

 Finance Trust Bank (FTB), commonly called Finance Trust, is a commercial bank in Uganda.
 It is licensed by the Bank of Uganda, the central bank and national banking regulator.

 Location

-The headquarters of FTB are located on Plot 121 & 115, Block 6, Finance Trust Building, Katwe, in the Central Division of Kampala, Uganda's capital city.
-The coordinates of the institution's headquarters are 0°18'08.0"N, 32°34'35.0"E (Latitude:0.302223; Longitude:32.576403).
+The headquarters of FTB are located at TWED Plaza, Lumumba Avenue, Nakasero, in the Central Division of Kampala, Uganda's capital city.
+The coordinates of the institution's headquarters are 0°19'18.0"N 32°34'35.0"E (Latitude:0.321667; Longitude:32.576389).

 History

 FTB was founded in 1984 as Uganda Women's Finance Trust Limited.
 The objective was to provide financial services to low income people in Uganda, especially women.
 Sixty percent of the bank's customers are women.
 Subsequently, the institution rebranded to Uganda Finance Trust Limited, a Tier III financial institution, recognized as a microfinance deposit-taking institution under the supervision of the Bank of Uganda.
 On 11 November 2013, the Bank of Uganda granted the bank a full commercial banking license.
 The institution then rebranded to its current name.